rwieruch/blog_robinwieruch_content/blog/react-component-composition/index.md

 # React Component Composition

 There is one property ([React prop](/react-pass-props-to-component/)) that helps us out with this dilemma for our React component: **the React children prop**.
-It's one special prop provided by React to render something within a component whereas the component isn't aware ahead of time what it will be.
+It's one special prop provided by React to render something within a component whereas the component isn't aware of it ahead of time.
 A basic example may be the following:

 ```javascript
 const Button = ({ onClick, type = 'button', children }) => (